 You bring them all to your chosen lot.

 In each corner of the lot you use the remaining cinder blocks and concrete to create one brick high boundary walls about a foot and a half from the actual lot line.
+Be extra sure that you clear any garbage from right around there since that low wall is going to attract trash like birds to breadcrumbs.

 Then everybody goes home and leaves the concrete to cure.

 Into this soil you also put hundreds of drought-resistant "plugs" of sedum, alyssum, and other very tough plants that propagate themselves and can stand up to plenty of abuse.
+You can get flats of these plants really cheap, especially if you're willing to take "imperfect" ones, at any nursery.

 Over ALL of this, you then spread a thin layer of fine gravel.
 Fine enough to be the type used in fish tanks.
 This will allow things to "rest up a bit" and get settled and keep soil from blowing away or be forced to the side too much by things like dog pee.